FACTION BRIEF

 The experienced ones don't hesitate at the line.
 They walk across it like it isn't there, because for them it isn't — they've internalized both sides.
 The new ones pause.
 You can always spot a junior Line-Walker by the way they slow down at the stripe, checking their notes, second-guessing which jurisdiction's form to stamp first.

-The Nine-Day Strike
+The Nine-Day Exception

 When the unified emergency protocol was denied, the Line-Walkers stopped walking.
 Every jurisdictional boundary on Highport became impassable.
 Cargo piled up at yellow stripes — legally unable to cross without a Line-Walker to process the transition.
 Customs queues stretched through entire sections.
 Ships couldn't unload because nobody could resolve the jurisdictional status of incoming freight.